phetsims/qa/doc/qa-book.md

   4. Follow the directions in the console to download a copy of the recording.
   5. View the recording in the Events: Playback wrapper and make sure your actions were recorded accurately.
   6. If a previous recording wrapper exists and is provided, make a recording in that wrapper and test with the current playback method.

+  #### Metacog Recording Testing

+* *What?* This is a method of checking a recording that does not use a play back wrapper.
+* *How?* First, make the recording using the link provided.
+Check that you are recording to metacog by looking in the console for the line `Recorder initialized, sending data to: ["metacog"]`.
+When you are done, press either the back arrow or x out of the tab.
+You should be prompted to stay while the process finishes.
+DO NOT LEAVE, instead press cancel and wait for the go-ahead to leave.
+(Note: Firefox may not show the dialog if you use the back arrow.)
+Wait for thirty minutes before moving to the next step.
+Use this [link](http://phettest.colorado.edu/phet-io-website/root/metacog/request-data.html) to retrieve the data.
+Paste the provided URL into the URL box, the provided ID into the Application ID, and the email you want to receive the logs in into the email box.
+Nothing else needs to be entered.
+If you have the console open when you hit submit you will get an ID number you can use if something goes wrong with the retrieval.
+The email will take about 20 minutes.
+Make sure the gz file is uncompressed.
+Use the provided playback link to test the recording.
+[This](https://github.com/phetsims/phet-io/blob/master/doc/metacog.md) may be helpful.

 #### State Wrapper Test